ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 DTLS relies on unique UDP 4-tuples to allow peers with multiple DTLS connections between them to demultiplex connections, constraining protocol design slightly more than UDP: application-layer demultiplexing over the same 4-tuple is not possible without trial decryption as all application-layer data is encrypted to a connection-specific cryptographic context.
 Starting with DTLS 1.3 {{I-D.ietf-tls-dtls13}}, a connection identifier extension to permit multiplexing of independent connections over the same 4-tuple is available {{I-D.ietf-tls-dtls-connection-id}}.

-Since datagrams cay be replayed, DTLS provides optional anti-replay detection based on a window of acceptable sequence numbers {{RFC6347}}.
+Since datagrams can be replayed, DTLS provides optional anti-replay detection based on a window of acceptable sequence numbers {{RFC6347}}.

 ### Protocol Features